nculwell/MathStudy/Sciences.md

 ### Quantum, mathematical

 - Pauling and Wilson. *Introduction to Quantum Mechanics with Applications to Chemistry*
+- Schatz and Ratner. *Quantum Mechanics in Chemistry*
+- McQuarrie. *Quantum Chemistry*
 - Bishop. *Group Theory and Chemistry*
-- Schatz and Ratner. *Quantum Mechanics in Chemistry*

 ### Links